ultimaille/graphite-addon-loader/README.md

 ### Clean up add-on list file

 You can clean up the list of external add-ons via the menu `Externals -> Manage add-ons -> Clean list`.
 This command just clean up the list of external add-ons that Graphite should load.
 In fact, it remove the file `ext_add-on_list.txt`.
-This file will be re-created automatically by `ext_loader` as soon as you add a new external add-on.
+This file will be re-created automatically by `addon_loader` as soon as you add a new external add-on.

 Note: All external add-ons are listed in the file `ext_addon_list.txt` in the Graphite root folder.